 Every driver is taught the dangers of mishandling a car in an emergency.
 In drivers’ education and defensive driving courses across the country, drivers are taught, using theory and simulations, how to approach emergency driving situations.
 Coming face-to-face with a real emergency situation comes down to instinct.
 Preparing yourself for every scenario is the best way to protect yourself.

-We’ve created a guide with animated visuals to walk you through how to handle emergency car situations.
+We’ve created a guide with animated visuals to walk you through how to handle emergency situations.
 It’s impossible to prepare yourself fully for every possible emergency scenario, but we hope that these guides will help you stay safe on the road.
-The most important thing to remember in any emergency situation is that keeping calm is key.
-Though panic is often our first instinct in a scary moment, keeping a level head allows us to think more clearly and make better judgements.
+The most important thing to remember in an emergency situation is that keeping calm is key.
+Though panic is often our first instinct in a scary moment, keeping a level head allows us to think more clearly and make better judgments.

 Buckle up and get ready to learn what to do in every scary driving situation.